kartikeytewari/kartikeytewari.github.io/_posts/2020-08-01-build_latex.md

 ---

 GUI text processors like `Microsoft Word` or `Libra writer`, have there appeal.
 But the fun one gets in writing in `Latex` is beyond comparison.
 Markdown seems to be a good compromise between the two, as it neither have obscure syntax nor requires pre-compilation.
 Besides it can be customized quite heavily. \\
 But writing complex mathematical equations or writing algorithms, can be tough in markdown.
 So, Latex seems to be the only easy option there.
-Packages for compiling Latex such as texlive is great, but the ammout of pre-processing is quite unnecessary.
-Things get even murkier when bibliography/refrences files also comes up in the picture.
-I was looking for automation tools for building latex but could'nt find something as easy and light-weight as I wanted.
+Packages for compiling Latex such as texlive is great, but the amount of pre-processing is quite unnecessary.
+Things get even murkier when bibliography/references files also comes up in the picture.
+I was looking for automation tools for building latex but couldn't find something as easy and light-weight as I wanted.
 So, I went ahead and wrote a script for doing the same.
-It has now morphed with much more funcitonality, and can do a lot more.
+It has now morphed with much more functionality, and can do a lot more.
 It seems to be very close to a full-automation solution for writing latex.
 It can be augmented by some flags.
 A short summary of there functionality is as follows:
 <br>
 <ul>
     <li>